Raquel Chalfi

-Raquel Chalfi (Hebrew: רחל חלפי) is an Israeli poet.
+Raquel Chalfi (Hebrew: רחל חלפי) is an Israeli poet, filmmaker, and professor.
+In her career, she has published 21 volumes of poetry and book of prose.
+She worked at the Israeli Broadcasting Authority for much of her career.
+She is known for her experimental filmmaking style.

 Biography

 Raquel (Rachel) Chalfi was born in Tel Aviv, where she lives and works.
 Her mother was the sculptor and poet Miriam Chalfi and her uncle was the poet and actor Avraham Chalfi.
 She completed her MA in English literature at the Hebrew University of Jerusalem, and later studied theater at University of California, Berkeley as well as film at the AFI Conservatory in Hollywood.